 The Division of Berlin

-Following World War II, Berlin, the capital of Germany, was divided into four sectors: American, British, French, and Soviet.
-These sectors eventually formed the basis for the division between East and West Berlin.
+Following World War II, Berlin, the capital of Germany, was divided into four sectors: American, British , French and Soviet.
+It was these sectors that over time were to become the division between East and West Berlin.

 Allied Military Presence